csh970605/csh970605.github.io/_posts/2024-05-10-EValue_Variance.md

 # Variance

-The variance of random variable is defined as formula [6].
+The variance of a random variable is defined by equation [6].

 <center>